DeveloperCielo/API-3.0/source/english.md

 To facilitate the understanding, we listed below the small glossary with the main terms related to e-commerce, card acquiring market and services:

-* Authentication: process to ensure que the buyer is really who says that he(she) is (authentic holder), generally it happens at the issuing bank using the digital token or security key card.
+* **Authentication**: process to ensure que the buyer is really who says that he(she) is (authentic holder), generally it happens at the issuing bank using the digital token or security key card.
-* Authorization: process to verify if the purchase can be realized or not with the card.
+* **Authorization**: process to verify if the purchase can be realized or not with the card.
 In this moment several verification are done with the card and the holder (funds availability, blocked account, blockades, etc.), It's also at this moment that the card limit is cross-checked with the transaction value.
-* Cancellation: process to cancel the purchase realized with card.
+* **Cancellation**: process to cancel the purchase realized with card.
-* Capture: process to confirm the authorization que realized previously.
+* **Capture**: process to confirm the authorization que realized previously.
 Only after the capture, the cardholder can check this in his bank statement or invoice.
-* Key access: it's a specific secure code for each store, created by Cielo, and used to realized an authentication and communication in all messages exchanged with Cielo.
+* **Key access**: it's a specific secure code for each store, created by Cielo, and used to realized an authentication and communication in all messages exchanged with Cielo.
 It's also known as production and key data key.
-* Buyer: who effectives purchase at the online store.
+* **Buyer**: who effectives purchase at the online store.
-* Emitter (or Issuing Bank): it's the financial institution which issues credit card, debt or voucher.
+* **Emitter (or Issuing Bank)**: it's the financial institution which issues credit card, debt or voucher.
-* Commercial establishment or EC: entity responsible for online store.
+* **Commercial establishment or EC**: entity responsible for online store.
-* Payment gateway: company responsible for technical integration and for processing transactions.
+* **Payment gateway**: company responsible for technical integration and for processing transactions.
-* Credential number: it's an identifier number that the retailer receives after registered at Cielo.
+* **Credential number**: it's an identifier number that the retailer receives after registered at Cielo.
-* Holder: It's the person who carries the card in the moment of purchase.
+* **Holder**: It's the person who carries the card in the moment of purchase.
-* Security Code: international program of MasterCard to allow the buyer authentication in the moment of purchase in e-commerce environment.
+* **Security Code**: international program of MasterCard to allow the buyer authentication in the moment of purchase in e-commerce environment.
-* TID (Transaction identifier): a code composed by 20 characters that identifies only the Cielo e-commerce transactions.
+* **TID (Transaction identifier)**: a code composed by 20 characters that identifies only the Cielo e-commerce transactions.
-* Transaction: it's the purchase order to cardholder at Cielo.
+* **Transaction**: it's the purchase order to cardholder at Cielo.
-* VBV (Verified by Visa): International Program at Visa that allows the buyer authentication at the moment of purchase in e-commerce environment.
+* **VBV (Verified by Visa)**: International Program at Visa that allows the buyer authentication at the moment of purchase in e-commerce environment.

 # Extended Validation Certificate